This is pretty new info to most people.

 It’s even been studied and shown to make difference (references below).

 It makes a lot of sense when we explain the anatomy.

-And given the recent news on reflux medication, People taking heartburn drugs could have higher risk of death, study claims, a treatment alternative may be just what you need.
+And given the information on reflux medication, People taking heartburn drugs could have higher risk of death, study claims, a treatment alternative may be a good option for you to try out.

 There are 3 circular openings through the diaphragm to allow for the passage of 3 tubes:

 Osteopathic treatment involves releasing tension in these muscle and joint restrictions with our usual mobilising and freeing techniques.
-Our treatment, focusing on the structures that interact with the diaphragm and stomach, can mean sufferers require less or no medication for their heartburn!
+As mentioned, our treatment will focus on the structures that interact with the diaphragm and stomach.

-AND we can teach you how to get a mobile rib-cage and spine with 1 simple exercise you can do at home!
+AND we can teach you how to get a mobile rib-cage and spine with 1 simple exercise.

 Phone : 03 9859 5059